tryolabs/luminoth/docs/usage/cloud.rst

      gcloud services enable compute.googleapis.com ml.googleapis.com storage-component.googleapis.com

-   Don't worry, it can take a few minutes!
+   Be patient, it can take a few minutes!

 #.
 Upload your dataset's TFRecord files to a Cloud Storage bucket::